Ramadan: a time for jihad

 Yet there is an aspect of Ramadan that people disregard, namely that Ramadan is the month of steadfastness, jihad, conquests and victories.
 We find that, when Ramadan arrives, many Muslims take it as an opportunity to rest.
 They forget or ignore [the fact] that Ramadan is a month of jihad, steadfastness and conquests.
 Many of the famous battles between the Muslims and infidels took place during Ramadan…”

-The penchant of the Muslims to wage important battles during Ramadan did not end with the passing of Muhammad.
+The Muslim penchant to wage important battles during Ramadan did not end with the passing of Muhammad.
 In 636 the Caliph Omar entered into Palestine, then in 641 his forces advanced into Egypt.
 Important events relating to both of these conquests occurred during Ramadan.
 These Ramadan conquests continued.
 In 644 the armies of Muhammad ibn Al-Qasim defeated the Indians and took control of the Indus valley.
 In 710 Tarif ibn Malik Al-Berberi, a general of Tariq bin Ziyad, successfully landed Omayyad forces on the coast of southern Spain, marking the start of the conquest of al-Andalus.

 If a correlation between Ramadan and Islamic battles and conquests is not becoming evident, here are some more examples.
 In 838 the forces of the Abbasid Caliph Al-Mu’tasim were victorious over the Byzantines in the Battle of Amorium.
-In 1250 the Crusader forces of Louis IX were defeated during Battle of Al-Mansoura.
+In 1250 the Crusader forces of Louis IX were defeated during the Battle of Al-Mansoura.
 Then in 1260 during the Battle of ‘Ain Jalout the Mamluks of Egypt defeated the fearsome Mongols, putting an end to the latter’s rampage through the Middle East.
-In modern times on October 6, 1973 at the Battle of Al-‘Ubour the Egyptian army overwhelmed the Israelis and crossed the Suez Canal briefly retaking the Sinai Peninsula.
+In modern times on October 6, 1973 at the Battle of Al-‘Ubour the Egyptian army overwhelmed the Israelis and crossed the Suez Canal, briefly retaking the Sinai Peninsula.

 These are just some of the important battles and conquests of Islam that occurred during Ramadan.
 As such based on Islamic history and the behavior of key Muslim figures, such as numerous Caliphs and even the revered Prophet himself, there is much precedent for the waging of jihad during Ramadan, contrary to what those who believe or advocate otherwise.
 The Islamists are well aware of this precedent.